whichjdk/whichjdk.com/README.md

 Red Hat provides OpenJDK builds for LTS versions.

 ⚠️ Recommendation: Use _Red Hat OpenJDK_ only if you are running Java applications directly on Red Hat Enterprise Linux.
+There are more established options available.

 ### ojdkbuild